gabalesch/gabalesch/README.md

 ## 🌟 About Me

 I'm an 18-year-old aspiring software engineer from Stockholm, Sweden.
 I am passionate about web development, game development, and programming in general.
-Currently, I’m currently working on **Gats.io**, a top-down browser-based shooter game.
+Currently, I’m working on **Gats.io**, a top-down browser-based shooter game.

 ## 🛠️ Languages & Tools